kseniaafm/logs/README.md

 ## July 28th 2023
 Today I spent the first part of the day working on finishing up the sides of the portraits.
 Afterwards I was painting the rest of the walls with the rest of the team.
 In the second half of the day we had one on one meetings.
 I also did the illustrator mockups with Leela for them to be printed out.
 We did some cleaning up of the makerspace and then did some layouts of the portraits.

+## July 31st 2023
+Today I put the edited manual text into the previous template I made and did more design edits in order to fit in more text.
+We then had a team meeting in which we did some final wrap-up discussions.
+Afterwards, I worked on creating wall text for the portraits.
+When I was done, I wrote my bio for the site.